 Issue: Free Trade Agreements

-Free trade agreements (FTAs) can impact state courts because they include “services” as a subject matter.
-The General Agreement on Trade in Services [GATS] is the grandparent of such proposals.
-GATS is one of the agreements annexed to the agreement establishing the World Trade Organization [WTO].
-The intent is to remove barriers to the flow of services between nations, including legal services.
+Free trade agreements (FTAs) and bilateral investment treaties can impact state courts.
+The intent of FTAs is to remove barriers to the flow of services between nations, including legal services.
 State courts may receive pressures to effectuate some types of regulatory easing for foreign lawyers seeking to practice in the USA.
+Many investment treaties contain investor-state dispute settlement procedures that can circumvent domestic court processes.

-By resolution, state court leaders have urged the US Trade Representative (USTR) and Congress to only approve trade agreements provisions that recognize and support the sovereignty of state judicial systems and the enforcement and finality of state court judgments and to clarify that under existing trade agreements, foreign investors shall enjoy no greater substantive and procedural rights than US citizens and businesses.
+CCJ urged the US Trade Representative (USTR) and Congress to only approve trade agreements provisions that recognize and support the sovereignty of state judicial systems and the enforcement of state court judgments and to clarify that under existing trade agreements, foreign investors shall enjoy no greater substantive and procedural rights than US citizens and businesses.